anytizer/note-taker/README.md

 Install this note taker in a safe location, like your personal NAS or home network.
 Again, be aware that the notes are saved in plain text files.

-Cloud and web servers are not expected destinations to use note taker.
+Cloud and web servers are not the expected destinations to use this note taker.

 __What information is lost?__
 Links, colors, dates of note, title of note